learninglab-dev/the-resources/data/resources/people/mike-o/ATaleOfTwoTimelines.md

         * I wrote a draft of the script, and timed myself reading it (including dramatic pauses), knowing that I wanted it to be roughly one minute long.
 I then tweaked the language until it seemed to be moderately coherent and compelling, and fit roughly within that one minute time frame.
       * It made me think about what I need to capture (shot list!) so that I could visually support the story.
   * **Brainstorming the shot list** (9:30 - 11:15)
+    * I did most of my shot list brainstorming during the 1/2 hour that I was writing the script.
+The five main types of shots that I identified and wanted to capture were:
+      * A small collection of varied, static, 2-3 seconds video shots of empty urban landscapes for fostering a mood of loneliness and isolation
+      * Selfie shots of me out walking in the city and returning to my home
+      * A shot of me returning to my kitchen through the back door
+      * A shot of me dumping my backpack on the kitchen counter
+      * A shot of me waking up in bed
-    * NOTE: I did most of my shot list brainstorming during the 1/2 hour that I was writing the script, but if you look at the Gantt chart, you'll see that this part is extended until 11:15.
+    * You may notice, however, that while I did most of the shot list brainstorming in the 1/2 hour that I wrote the script, if you look at the Gantt chart, you'll see that this part is extended until 11:15.
 The reason for this is that:
       * While you should always start out with a pre-planned shot list, you should also be vigilant during the recording process in keeping an eye out for additional visuals that would be compelling to capture.
 And while I did primarily focus on my pre-planned shot list, I also captured a few quick, additional shots along the way that were positive additions to the video.

 #### Production (GREEN)
   * **Recording video** (10:00 - 11:15)
-    * I left myself a little over an hour (including a bit of travel time) for quickly capturing five visual elements that I felt I needed to support the script:
+    * I left myself a little over an hour (including a bit of travel time) for quickly capturing the five visual elements (above) that I felt I needed to support the script.
-      * A small collection of varied, static, 2-3 seconds video shots of empty urban landscapes for fostering a mood of loneliness and isolation
-      * Selfie shots of me out walking in the city and returning to my home
-      * A shot of me returning to my kitchen through the back door
-      * A shot of me dumping my backpack on the kitchen counter
-      * A shot of me waking up in bed
   * **Recording narration** (11:15 - 11:30)
     * This was a short script, so I was able to record three decent takes of my script in about 15 minutes.